mb0/xelf-old/DESIGN.md

 or text length because it only complicates what xelf tries to provide and is only a concern to a validation or storage layer.
 For most uses a couple of wasted bytes is not an issue.

-There are two distinct behavior of container types called idxer or keyer.
-An idxer provides access to its elements by index, and a keyer by a string key.
-The idxer base type list can have elements of any type, while the arr type takes an explicit element type.
-The keyer types are the base type dict, the map type with explicit element type, as well as obj and rec with field info.
-Because object fields are inherently ordered, both the obj and rec types do implement idxer as well.
-Dict is implemented to preserve field order for this reason, but does not provide the idxer interface.
+There are two distinct behavior of container types called idxr and keyr.
+An indexer provides access to its elements by index, and a keyer by a string key.
+The idxr and keyr base type can hold any elements, while the list and dict type take an optional element type.
+They use different types to avoid mix-ups with the record types rec and obj that do implement both indexer and keyer interface, because record fields are inherently ordered.
+Idxr should be implemented to preserve field order for this reason, but does not provide the idxr interface.
+Another reason in go to avoid maps most literals in xelf is that they do not support interior pointers.

-Apart from the any type all primitive and object types can be optional.
+Apart from the any type all primitive and record types can be optional.
 Optional type variants have a question mark suffix and translate to pointer, option or nullable types in the target environments.
-Note that there are also optional object fields that mark the field itself and not its value optional.
+Note that there are also optional record fields that mark the field itself and not its value optional.

 To rely on type information without specifying it explicitly in every case, for possibly large composite literals, xelf must allow to explicitly refer to and infer from existing types.
 This is covered by type embedding and type references.
-Recursive obj and rec declaration also use special type references to itself or an ancestor.
+Recursive record declaration also use special type references to itself or an ancestor.
 Type references are implicitly used in the type inference and resolution phase.

-The flag, enum and rec types are called schema types and are global references to a type definition with additional information.
+The flag, enum and obj types are called schema types and are global references to a type definition with additional information.
 The flag type is a integer type used as bit set with associated constants.
 The enum type is a string type with associated constants.
-A record is an object with a known schema.
+A object is a record type with a known schema and possibly additional information attached to it.

 The void, typ and exp types are special types and are useful in a language context.
 The exp types provide a type signature for form, func types.
 They are otherwise used as an universal indicator to differentiate between all language elements.
 This allows us to replace some type switches and assertions to use a simple interface call instead.

-The final naming of the types took a long time and serious consideration.
+The final naming of the types took a long time, some changes and serious consideration.
 Real does not imply a floating point precision as much as float does and fits the short naming schema.
 Dict implies an ordered list if of keyed entries, while map implies a key is mapped to a kind of value.
-List is just a sequence of values and arr is hopefully more associated with a specific element type.
-An object has fields or properties, while a record implies multiple instances and a significant type.
+List is a sequence of values and array is more associated with a specific element type.
+A record has is a structure of fields, while an object implies more 'real-world' properties.

 To efficiently work with types most of the information is encoded in the 'kind' bit set.
 This bit set is very compact and can quickly answer questions in varying granularity.
 For example:
 An encoder is only interested in the base type, while the resolver only wants to check if its a reference type.
 The reference name and field information are stored in a companion object.

-The kind encodes the element type for arr and map types.
-Each type slot uses one byte and we can only assume 53bit precision when a float64 may be involved.
-It follows that arr and map types can only be nested six levels deep.
-This could be worked around, but I do not expect the situation to arise.

 Literals
 --------